Darbar Box Office Prediction: Is A Record Smashing Opening On Cards For The Rajinikanth Starrer?

 The Kerala Box Office

 Kerala is unarguably one of the biggest markets for Tamil cinema.
-Rajinikanth and his films have always loved immense love from the Malayali audiences.
+Rajinikanth and his films have always received immense love from the Malayali audiences.
 Darbar is getting a gigantic release in Kerala with about 350 screens all over the state.
-Thus, a recording-breaking opening is definitely on cards for the movie at the Kerala box office as well.
+Thus, a recording-breaking opening is definitely on cards for the movie at the Kerala box office.

 Andhra Pradesh & Telangana Collections